jeffswartz/vg-auth-test/README.md

 Visit <http://localhost:3000> in your browser.
 Open the resulting URL again in a second window.

+To use a relayed session, add a `relayed=true` query string parameter: <http://localhost:3000?relayed=true>

 ### To test in the dev environment:

 Visit <http://localhost:3000?env=dev> in your browser.
 Open the resulting URL again in a second window.

+To use a relayed session, add a `relayed=true` query string parameter: <http://localhost:3000?env=dev&relayed=true>